s8sato/kyodoku/docs/spec.md

 2. Bot checks for existing channel → reuse or create.
 3. On creation, a new `voice_sessions` record is inserted.

+### Channel Placement

+* ISBN text channels belong to the category provided via the `TEXT_CHANNEL_CATEGORY_ID` environment variable when set; otherwise they are created at the guild root.
+* ISBN voice channels belong to the category provided via the `VOICE_CHANNEL_CATEGORY_ID` environment variable when set; otherwise they are created at the guild root.

 ### Session Deletion

 1. Monitor `VoiceStateUpdate` events.